Skip to Content

 As we handed out these supplies, it was truly humbling to see the joy and gratitude on the faces of the students and staff.
 Your support has not only provided these resources but also instilled a sense of hope and possibility in these young minds.

-School's headteachers shared,
+School's head teacher shared,

 "When Solai Coffee and their partners arrived, it was like a ray of hope shining through the darkness.
 Their generosity has not only provided us with essential resources but has also reignited the dreams of our students."
 Mr. Kinyanjui